-When a claim for life insurance proceeds is denied by the insurance company, the denial can be a serious cause for concern.
 Life insurance policies are frequently purchased to provide financial security for surviving loved ones if a family breadwinner passes away.
 Because life insurance proceeds may be a fundamental part of an estate plan, the delay or denial of a death benefit can be financially devastating for family members.
-As an experienced former insurance claims adjuster, my background allows me to anticipate the excuses that a life insurance carrier might employ to avoid paying the money beneficiaries are entitled to receive under a life insurance policy.
 This blog provides answers to frequently asked questions we receive about life insurance claim-related issues.

-Can a life insurance company refuse to pay a death benefit if the premiums have been paid for many years?
+Can a life insurance company refuse to pay a death benefit if the premiums have been paid?

 Generally, a life insurance company can only deny a claim by beneficiaries following the insured’s death within the first two years of the policy.
 This two year period is referred to as the contestability period.
-When an insured dies during the contestability period, the insurance company has the right to obtain and review medical records to determine that the insured did not make a misrepresentation when applying for the policy.
-When an insurance company denies a claim, misrepresentation by the insured during this period constitutes the most common basis for the denial.
+When an insured dies during the contestability period, the life insurance company has the right to obtain and review medical and other records to determine that the insured did not make a material misrepresentation when applying for the policy.

-Will an innocent minor mistake or omission during the contestability period definitely result in a denial?
+Will an innocent mistake or omission in the application for insurance result in a denial of the claim?

-The insurance company has the burden of proving that the misrepresentation is material.
+The insurance company has the burden of proving that any misrepresentation in the application for insurance is material to the acceptance of the risk (issuance of the life insurance policy).
 The precise meaning of the term “material misrepresentation” may vary slightly based on state law.
-Most life insurance policies include language indicating that all descriptions and statements in an application are representations rather than warranties.
-This language is included so that the insurance company can contend even innocent misrepresentations justify a denial.
-Generally, a misrepresentation will not justify denial of the insurance proceeds unless the information would have impacted the decision to issue the policy or would have resulted in the insurance carrier providing less coverage.
+Generally, a misrepresentation will not justify denial of the insurance claim unless it is material, that is, unless the information would have impacted the decision to issue the policy or would have resulted in the insurance company charging a higher premium for the policy.

-What happens if my life insurance policy lapses because I forgot to pay my premium?
+What happens if your life insurance policy lapses because you forgot to pay my premium?